rice9797/multi4channels/README.md

 RTP_PORT= this is the stream output port and can be changed if 4444 is in use.

 OUTPUT_FPS= 25,30,50,60 should all work for choosing your desired frames per second.

+WEB_PAGE_PORT=9799 Change to desired port or if 9799 is in use.

 Notes:
 •  --network host: Ensures the container can communicate with Channels DVR on 127.0.0.1:4444.